 The Standing Committee for Student Mobility meets termly and is responsible for developing a strategic approach to student mobility.
 The Committee’s remit includes the Erasmus+ Charter and is particularly concerned with establishing long term partnerships that are of benefit to both the University and students.

-Overseas and graduate students from Cambridge continue to be charged 50% fee during their year abroad.
+Graduate students from Cambridge continue to be charged 100% fee during their year abroad.

 Outgoing Erasmus students are eligible for tuition fee and maintenance loans as usual.